 - Planned Activities

-The area you are visiting is an essential consideration when choosing where to stay.
 In any major city, there are plenty of options available.
 However, if you are in a remote area or a small village, the possibilities will be very different and limited.
 Also, the general security and safety situation will be critical.

 Personal Preferences and Priorities